tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 That’s it!
 And I was able to type it all from memory, too.
 This minimalism allows me to actually do lookups: if I’m looking for a string, I know it will be green.
 If I’m looking at something yellow, I know it’s a comment.

-.loud Limit number of different colors to what you can remember.
+.loud Limit the number of different colors to what you can remember.

 If you swap green and purple in my editor, it’ll be a catastrophe.
 If somebody swapped colors in yours, would you even notice?